Last updated on August 21, 2023

 Such is the case with my paternal grandfather.
 He died decades before I was born, a hundred years prior to my writing of this tribute to him.
-Yet, I felt his presence in my life as much by his absence as by his light-refracting portrait on the coffee table.
+Yet, I felt his presence in my life as much by his absence as from his light-refracting portrait on the coffee table.

 Raymond Clarence Griesemer was born on December 4th, 1893 in Allentown, Pennsylvania, to David Griesemer and Louisa Schmid.
 His father was a prominent member of Allentown society along with his uncle, who owned and operated Allentown’s famous Duck Farm Hotel.
 Raymond grew up in Allentown as the youngest member in a large family with six brothers and two sisters.
 Growing up, he witnessed the transformation of Allentown from a rural community to a significant Pennsylvania city with breweries, plants, and mills.
 It was an era of growth, not only for Allentown, but for the entire country.

 My grandfather’s untimely death left a great hole in the family.
 My grandmother never remarried.
-A widow for the last 60 years of her life, she fulfilled her role as a mother to two boys and became the adored grandmother who my brother, my cousins, and I loved so much.
+A widow for the last 60 years of her life, she fulfilled her role as a mother to two boys and and became the adored grandmother who my brother, my cousins, and I loved so much.

 As my grandparents’ story came to life through my research, I began seeing other aspects of his absence.
-My grandmother supported of her son’s desire to marry a young Algerian Jewish woman he met during the World War II.
-My mother arrived in 1950 on the RMS Queen Mary, and my grandmother took her under her wing, defending her against some in the family who made anti-Semitic remarks.
+My grandmother supported her son’s desire to marry a young Algerian Jewish woman he met during World War II.
+My mother arrived in 1950 on the RMS Queen Mary and my grandmother took her under her wing, defending her against some in the family who made anti-Semitic remarks.

 Seekers are often drawn to stories of others who seek.
 It is unalterable consequences that underlie the two highly successful television series.
 Who Do You Think You Are? features well-known public figures who become seekers themselves.
 Long Lost Family follows people who are seeking missing family members, often after many years of trying.
-In the many episodes, I found commonalities at the core of who we are.
+In many episodes, I found commonalities at the core of who we are.

 When you uncover your ancestors’ stories, you form an unexpected personal connection with them.
 In episode after episode of Who Do You Think You Are?, even the best actors are reduced to tears – genuine tears – after viscerally feeling that connection.
 Even more moving is witnessing long lost family members finding each other.
-Long lost siblings, children, and parents all describe the same feelings of instant connection with someone who should be a stranger to them.
+In Long Lost Family, siblings, children, and parents all describe the same feelings of instant connection with someone who should be a stranger to them.
 Even their immediate family will say that they never realized how much they missed that connection until it happened.

-– Jim Griesemer, March 15, 2022
+– Jim Griesemer, January 19, 2023

-© 2022 Jim Griesemer, all rights reserved.
+© 2023 Jim Griesemer, all rights reserved.